fahadimran7/moviology/README.md

 ## Improvements

 Implementing MVVM (Model-View-ViewModel) architecture and creating independent services for things like authentication, storage etc. can help to make the app more scalable.
 I could also consider refactoring the code to use Streams and Stream builders for handling real-time data from Firebase.

-## Contributions

-The repository has been archived because I do not plan to update the project.